-Canon 1D C versus Canon 7D II
+Canon 1D C vs 7D Mark II

-The Canon EOS-1D C and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in April 2012 and September 2014.
+The Canon EOS-1D C and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in April 2012 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C (7D Mark II) sensor.
-The 1DC has a resolution of 17.9 megapixel, whereas the 7D Mark II provides 20 MP.
+The 1DC has a resolution of 17.9 megapixels, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably smaller (36 percent) than the Canon 1D C. Moreover, the 7D Mark II is substantially lighter (41 percent) than the 1DC.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DC) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (7D Mark II).
 You can compare the optics available in the Canon EF Lens Catalog.